Introduction to Infertility Counseling Services

 Patients find it helpful to consult with a counselor when faced with important treatment decisions, such as the use of donor gametes or the decision to end treatment.
 All of our patients will meet with a counselor, when using donor eggs or sperm, and for all gestational carrier arrangements.
 In addition, patients often choose to meet with a counselor during the "waiting period" of their treatment cycle, for support during an IUI cycle, or for post treatment follow-up.

 You may also be interested in learning more about stress and infertility, frequently asked questions and our support groups.
-At any time during your treatment and time with ACRM, should you wish to meet with a counselor, please call your patient care coordinator who will assist you with coordinating an appointment with one of our counselors.
-Thank you for the opportunity to assist in your care.
+At any time during your treatment and time with ACRM, should you wish to meet with a counselor, please call your patient care coordinator who will assist you with a referral to an ACRM trusted source.
+Our free weekly support group is also avaialble to all ACRM patients.